 49 Pages Posted: 6 Mar 2019 Last revised: 8 Feb 2022

-We study whether pension fund board governance relates to asset allocation and show that well-governed boards have greater international diversification and lower cash holdings and, when pension funds are small, invest more in risky assets.
-In particular, pension fund boards that establish comprehensive investment policies invest more in risky assets, in foreign assets and hold less cash.
-To rationalize these findings, we argue that a comprehensive investment policy is likely to proxy for the financial expertise available to the fund while it provides the set up to facilitate decision making.
-Further, we show that the presence of external financial experts is associated with lower cash holdings and that the greater risk-taking is consistent with prudent behavior.
+We study whether pension fund board governance relates to asset allocation.
+Pension funds with well-governed boards have greater international diversification, lower cash holdings and, when pension funds are small, invest more in risky assets.
+In particular, pension fund boards that establish comprehensive investment policies invest more in equities, in foreign assets and hold less cash.
+We argue that a comprehensive investment policy is likely to serve as a proxy for the financial expertise available to the fund while it provides the set up to facilitate decision making.
+Finally, we further show that the presence of external financial experts is also associated with lower cash holdings.

 Keywords: Pension Funds, Board Governance, Asset Allocation, Switzerland